euroscipy/euroscipy_proceedings/papers/01_preface/preface.rst

 The conference
 --------------

-EuroSciPy, the *European Conference for Scientists using Python*, reached in 2013 its 6th edition.
+EuroSciPy, the *European Conference on Python in Science*, reached in 2013 its 6th edition.
 The 7th is under preparation in Cambridge, UK.
 The conference gathers about 200 scientists from all over Europe and combines tutorials and scientific presentations.